ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ## Proving the Correctness of `Fund` and `Manager`

+Now we finish with the running example.
 As before, we can run `make verify` to obtain a proof certificate.
 The [certificate](https://arieg.bitbucket.io/pdf/hcvs17.pdf) is given in the form of an inductive program invariant.
-Using the invariant, we can prove that along any path of the program, every assertion holds.
+Using the invariant, we can prove that along any program path, every assertion holds.
 Unfortunately, the invariant is given with respect to LLVM-bytecode.
 SmartACE does not yet offer tooling to make the certificate more readable.
 Interpreting the certificate requires inspecting the LLVM-bytecode, and then mapping the registers back to variables.
 You can take it on good faith that the certificate states:

   1. `Manager.fund.isOpen => called_openFund`